chris-box/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 --- abstract

-This draft describes how the Discovery of Designated Resolvers (DDR) standard interacts with legacy DNS Forwarders, including potential incompatibilities and relevant mitigations.
+This draft describes how the Discovery of Designated Resolvers (DDR) standard interacts with legacy DNS forwarders, including potential incompatibilities and relevant mitigations.

 --- middle

 # Conventions and Definitions

-Legacy DNS Forwarder - An apparent DNS resolver, known to the client only by a non-public IP address, that has not been updated with any knowledge of DDR.
+Legacy DNS Forwarder - An apparent DNS resolver, known to the client only by a non-public IP address, that forwards the clients queries to an upstream resolver, and has not been updated with any knowledge of DDR.

 Cross-Forwarder Upgrade - Establishment of a direct, encrypted connection between the client and the resolver to which the Legacy DNS Forwarder is forwarding DNS queries.